Swiss target world soccer chief Blatter in criminal probe

 However, the source said: “It is over for him now, it is finished.”

-The news of the investigation broke shortly after FIFA had abruptly cancelled a Blatter press conference at 15 minutes’ notice, offering no explanation.
+The news of the investigation broke shortly after FIFA had abruptly canceled a Blatter press conference at 15 minutes’ notice, offering no explanation.

 He had been due to speak for the first time since his number two, Jerome Valcke, was suspended last week following accusations regarding ticket sales at the 2014 World Cup in Brazil.
 Valcke denied the allegations.